brockcooper/snowflake-aws-external-function-template/README.md

 ### Example Complete External Function Repo

-[This repo](https://github.com/brockcooper/translate-text-snowflake-external-function) is an example of a complete AWS Lambda function that is used as an Extneral Function.
+[This repo](https://github.com/brockcooper/translate-text-snowflake-external-function) is an example of a complete AWS Lambda function that is used as an External Function.

 ### How to Deploy